computefoundation/gnu-linux-shell-scripting/README.md

 # Linux-shell-base

 **linux-shell-base** is a resource of solutions to universal low-level shell scripting problems in Linux created with a UNIX-centric methodology.
-It is a resource for new Linux users learning to solve low-level shell scripting problems and low-level solutions for all higher-level shell scripting.
+It is a resource for new Linux users learning to solve low-level shell scripting problems and individuals seeking low-level UNIX-centric solutions for high-level shell scripting.

-All solutions in this repository conform four principles:
+All solutions in this repository conform to four principles:

 * Apply to a large part of the Linux community.
 * Use a reusable and UNIX-centric methodology.
-* Solve a problem that requires a considerable amount of research.
-* Use universal scripting techniques and follow a standard [guideline][wiki-Guideline-for-Scripts].
+* Use universal scripting techniques and methodologies and follow a standard [guideline][wiki-Guideline-for-Scripts].
+* Solve a problem requiring a considerable amount of research.

-This repository provides solutions for multiple paradigms of the Linux application layer (see the bin/ directory).
-As a result, it has no build/install automation.
-All solutions are independent of each other.
+This repository has no build/install automation as it provides low-level solutions in multiple paradigms of the Linux application layer (see the bin/ directory).
+All solutions are additionally independent of each other.

-There are the two directories this repository consists of:
+These are the three directories this repository consists of:

 ### bin/

 Scripts.

+### one-liners/

+One-liners *(following [this guideline][wiki-Guideline-for-One-Liners])*.

+These solutions are similar to those in **bin/**, however, they are typically not used on their own and rather as a reference for new solutions.
+They are also typically not used as aliases.

 ### aliases/